imarco20/who_will_make_a_donation/README.md

 # Who will make a donation?

 The goal of this project is to construct a model that accurately predicts whether an individual makes more than $50,000.
-Individuals making more than $50k are more liekly to donate to Charity.
+Individuals making more than $50k are more likely to donate to Charity.

 ## Data: